NdQuan127/Quantum-Research/QPE/README.md

 How can we represent $\theta$ on a quantum computer?
 The answer is the first part of the algorithm: **we present $\theta$ in binary.**

 When we write the number 0.15625, it is being expressed as a sum of multiples of powers of 10:

 $$0.15625 = 1 \times 10^{-1} + 5 \times 10^{-2} + 6 \times 10^{-3} + 2 \times 10^{-4} + 5 \times 10^{-5}$$

 But nothing is stopping us from using 2 instead of 10.
 In binary, the same number is $0.00101_2$:

 $$0.00101_2 = 0 \times 2^{-1} + 0 \times 2^{-2} + 1 \times 2^{-3} + 0 \times 2^{-4} + 1 \times 2^{-5}$$

 (You can confirm this by computing $1/8 + 1/32$ on a calculator).
 Similarly, $0.5_{10}$ is $0.1_2$ in binary, and $0.3125_{10}$ is $0.0101_2$.

 Ok, now back to quantum.
 A binary fraction is useful because we can encode it using qubits, e.g., $|110010\rangle$ for $\theta=0.110010$.
 The phase is retrieved by measuring the qubits.
 The **precision** of the estimate isdetermined by **the number of qubits**.
 For example, the binary expansion of $0.8$ is $0.11001100...$ which does not terminate.
 From now on, we’ll use n for the number of estimation qubits.

 ## Part 2: Quantum Fourier Transform

-> To refer details more about Quantum Fourier Transform, please see [[Quantum Fourier Transform]].

 The second part of the algorithm is to follow advice given to many physicists: "When in doubt, take the Fourier transform."; or in ourcase, "Whenin doubt, take the quantum Fourier transform (QFT)".

 $$\text{QFT}|k\rangle = \frac{1}{\sqrt{2^n}} \sum_{k=0} e^{2\pi i \theta k} |k\rangle.$$

 Note that this results in a uniform superposition, where each basis state has an additional phase.
 If we can prepare that state, then applying the *inverse QFT* would give $|\theta\rangle$ in the estimation register.
 This looks more promising, especially if we notice the appearance of the eigenvalue $e^{2\pi i \theta}$, although with an extra factor of $k$.
 We can obtian this factor by applying the unitary $k$ times to the state $|\psi\rangle$: